Five Things I Did With My Christmas Bonus and 13th Month Pay

 Third year, third job.
 I was actually enjoying my “job-hopping”.
 I said to myself, “As long as the new work gives a higher salary than the previous one, I’m okay with jumping ship.”

-That time, I felt like I was on top of the world.
-I had a good paying job, my career path looked bright and credit card companies were all giving me pre-approved credit cards, which at that time – I foolishly thought was a blessing.
+At that time, I felt like I was on top of the world.
+I had a good-paying job and my career path looked bright.
+Foolishly, I also thought it was a blessing that credit card companies were giving me pre-approved cards.

-Christmas time came and my credit cards provided me with everything I wanted while my money, including my bonuses, quietly slept in the bank.
+Christmas time came and my credit cards provided me with everything I wanted.
+Meanwhile, my money which includes my bonuses quietly slept in the bank.
 That was until January and February came and my “savings” were not enough to actually save me.

 Life became financially hard.
 I was deep in credit card debt and had no savings.
 I felt trapped at work and I was no longer on top of the world.